-When programming configuration memory attached to this FPGA, if the user has an XCKU115-es1 device on the board, the error message shown in Figure 4-10 appears.
+When programming configuration memory attached to this FPGA, if the user has an XCKU115-es1 device on the board, the error message shown in Attempting to Program an FPGA Device with a Bitstream Generated for a Different Silicon Revision of the FPGA appears.
 This is because Hardware Manager is attempting to download the -es2 flash controller bitstream into the -es1 device.